 Program Options: Thesis and Non-Thesis Routes

 You can choose from two Master's degree programs: the Master of Arts (Communication) and the Master of Public Relations.
 These programs will help you to become a scholar, a teacher, or a highly-qualified professional with leadership potential.
-Your courses will welcome students in either degree; MA students complete 8 classes, whereas MPR students complete 10, the last of which is a project seminar.
+Your courses will welcome students in either degree; MA students complete 8 classes and a thesis, while MPR students complete 10, the last of which is a project seminar.
 More about courses »

 - Master of Public Relations (MPR) - This is an applied (non-thesis) program for Bachelor of Public Relations graduates, as well as graduates of other programs with professional experience in the field.
 It will prepare you to excel as a practitioner, and to become a leader in your field.
 Learn more »

 - Master of Arts (Communication) - This is a thesis-based program.
 It will prepare you to become a highly-educated communications professional, or pursue further research as an exceptional scholar and academic.
 Learn more »